jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

 Now that the device is ready and the prerequisite software is installed, let's identify the virtual port your device is using so that you can correctly route read and write operations.

 1) From PlatformIO's **Quick Access** menu, expand **PIO Home**, and select **Devices**.
-2) Choose the icon next to the port with the description **CP2104 USB to UART Bridge Controller** (this is usually `COM3`).
-Copy the device port number.
+2) Choose the icon next to the port with the description **Silicon Labs CP210x USB to UART Bridge** (this is usually `COM3`). **Write down the device port number.** (**Note:** When you disconnect and reconnect the AWS IoT EduKit to your host machine, the port number can change.
+Be sure to confirm this port each  time.)

 {{% notice note %}}
 If your AWS IoT EduKit does not appear in the device list, confirm that it's powered on and you are using the supplied USB-A to USB-C cable.
 Some USB-C hubs have compatibility issues with establishing a serial port.